 Do you want to know the smartest, fastest, and simplest formula to make that happen?

-First, understand that anyone who achieved a competitive MCAT score, did it by applying strategy to their MCAT prep (whether they realize it or not).
+But first, understand that anyone who achieved a competitive MCAT score, did it by applying strategy to their MCAT prep.

 The biggest reason most premeds end up writing the MCAT more than once is because they didn't understand that they need to study for the MCAT differently and a lot more strategically than how they've been studying for exams all their life.

-They usually realize this after they bomb the first MCAT (some don't realize even after writing multiple times).
+They usually realize this after they bomb the first (or second) MCAT.

 If you understand that one simple insight, you're already ahead of most MCAT writers and med-school applicants.
 Now, your level of success on the MCAT depends solely on what you do with this knowledge and if you actually apply it.

-Take the time to read through each one because most of the tips here can lead to an almost immediate increase in your next practice test score.
+We recommend you take the time to read through and actually try out each one because most of the tips here can lead to an almost immediate increase in your next practice test score.